-Classification capability of ANNs models was leveraged by the Medical Informatics Laboratory, Greece.
-Their project was aimed at building an ANN to assist specialists in osteoporosis prediction.
+Classification capability of Artificial Neural Networks models was leveraged by the Medical Informatics Laboratory, Greece.
+Their project was aimed at building an ANN to assist specialists in disease prediction.
 The proposed ANN also helped avoid unnecessary X-ray analysis (known as bone densitometry).

 A group of students from Kaunas University of Technology introduced an approach to predict reaction state deterioration of people who suffer from non-voluntary movements.
 They constructed a hybrid model which incorporates ANN and fuzzy logic.